vincentbarr/vincentbarr.github.com/index.md

 </ul>
 {% endfor %}

-_This site is a work in progress, built on Jekyll & hosted on [GitHub](https://github.com/vincentbarr/vincentbarr.github.com)._
+_This site is a work in progress.
+I've built it on Jekyll & it's hosted on [GitHub](https://github.com/vincentbarr/vincentbarr.github.com)._